vuex-orm/vuex-orm/docs/guide/model/defining-models.md

 # Defining Models

 Models are the definition of the data schema that will be handled by Vuex ORM.
 You may define any number of Models depending on your needs.

-Every Model should extend Vuex ORM `Model`.
+To define a Model, create a class that extend Vuex ORM `Model`.

 ```js
 import { Model } from '@vuex-orm/core'